 My work also includes supervision of other Feldenkrais Practitioners, and teaching on Feldenkrais professional training programs in the UK, Europe and the United States.
 I am one of only two Trainers in the Feldenkrais Method based in the UK.

 I am a member of the Feldenkrais Guild UK, the professional organisation responsible for maintaining standards of practice, and fully subscribe to their Code of Ethics and requirement of professional insurance.
-For three years I was the editor of the Guild's newsletter, for five years its Chair, for several years its Secretary.
-I now serve as the Guild's website manager.
+For three years I was the editor of the Guild's newsletter, for five years its Chair, for several years its Secretary, for eighteen years its website manager.